 genubox can provide you with extremely secure remote maintenance access just about anywhere.

-As a rugged appliance, genubox can be installed, for example, on industrial robots, wind turbines or simply in server rooms – all locations where manufacturers or service providers monitor and provide support by remote access.
-The genubox ensures security in the event that maintenance should be required: It establishes an encrypted connection for data transfer and uses its firewall function to restrict external access exclusively to the system being maintained – as a result, other sensitive network areas at the customer cannot be accessed via the maintenance access.
+As a rugged appliance, genubox can be installed, for example, on industrial robots, wind turbines or simply in server rooms – all locations where manufacturers or service providers monitor and provide support by remote access. genubox ensures security in the event that maintenance should be required: It establishes an encrypted connection for data transfer and uses its firewall function to restrict external access exclusively to the system being maintained – as a result, other sensitive areas of the operator's network cannot be accessed via the maintenance access.
+In conclusion, genubox is the comprehensive solution for industrial plant security.

 Companies with a larger number of machines on the one hand, and providers of remote maintenance on the other, are faced with the need to set up a constantly increasing number of remote maintenance connections.
 One must bear in mind here that the machines are usually integrated in local area networks (LANs).
 If unauthorized persons or malicious code manages to penetrate into the LAN via this maintenance access, there can be serious consequences – not least of all for the relationship between the remote maintenance provider and the customer.
 A remote maintenance solution must be used here that ensures a high level of security.
 Other requirements on remote maintenance solutions include convenient operation and administration as well as simple integration.